svn2github/htmlunit-fork/proxy/README.txt

 Which will start a local proxy listening at port 8080 (check conf/server.xml)

-To shutdown the server, click the icon in the system tray.
+To shutdown the server, click the icon in the system tray (if runtime is Java 6), or close from the GUI.

 To run the admin GUI, type:
     ant run-gui